ergoithz/browsepy/doc/plugins.rst

 Widgets
 -------

-Widget registration is provided by :meth:`browsepy.manager.PluginManager.register_widget`.
+Widget registration is provided by :meth:`PluginManager.register_widget`.

 You can alternatively pass a widget object, via `widget` keyword argument, or use a pure functional approach by passing `place`, `type` and widget-specific properties as keyword arguments.